Updated June 2026

 Full Comparison: All 10 Running Shoes for Concrete

-Side-by-side specs for all 10 concrete shoes — sorted by my overall concrete rating.
+Side-by-side specs for all 10 concrete shoes.
+They are sorted by my overall concrete rating.

 | Shoe | Drop | Stack (H/F) | Weight | Widths | Midsole | Cold Perf. | Miles Tested |